RobertGuerra/CPSC_481_Connect4/README.md

 ###########################################################################

-We also used AI code from Sergey Zakuraev which can be found here:
+We also watched Sergey Zakuraev implementation which can be found here:

 https://github.com/zakuraevs/connect4-ai/blob/master/connect4_ai_commented.py